Evaluation contexts

 2. PostHog filters flags: Only flags matching these criteria are evaluated:

-• Flags with empty evaluation environment tags
+• Flags with empty evaluation contexts

 3. Results returned: Only the filtered flags are returned to the SDK